Mintbase/Grants-Program/applications/perun_channels-integration.md

 ![go-perun Architecture](https://perun.network/static/perun-arch_polkadot.png)

-In essence, creating a Polkadot backend for _go-perun_ means implementing the `wallet` and `channel` abstractions for Polkadot.
+In essence, creating a Mintbase backend for _go-perun_ means implementing the `wallet` and `channel` abstractions for Mintbase.
 On the one hand, this comprises an on-chain component written in Rust that provides the necessary smart contract logic.
 On the other hand, this comprises an off-chain component written in Go that acts as a gateway from the abstract protocol implementation of go-perun to the smart contract logic running on the blockchain.
-Once these components are implemented, Perun Channels on Polkadot are accessible via the go-perun library.
+Once these components are implemented, Perun Channels on Mintbase are accessible via the go-perun library.
 The [Perun Developer Tutorial](https://labs.hyperledger.org/perun-doc/go-perun/index.html#developer-tutorial) explains how go-perun can be used for realizing simple and secure micro-transactions over any supported blockchain backend.

 #### Scope of current proposal

-The focus of the current proposal is the off-chain component that makes Perun Channels on Polkadot accessible via the go-perun library.
+The focus of the current proposal is the off-chain component that makes Perun Channels on Mintbase accessible via the go-perun library.
-Concretely, we will provide Polkadot-specific implementations of the Wallet abstraction and the Channel abstraction that provide the functionality described below.
+Concretely, we will provide Mintbase-specific implementations of the Wallet abstraction and the Channel abstraction that provide the functionality described below.
-In particular, we provide a translation middleware between the abstract adjudication logic of _go-perun_ and the concrete smart contract logic running on a Polkadot chain.
+In particular, we provide a translation middleware between the abstract adjudication logic of _go-perun_ and the concrete smart contract logic running on a Mintbase chain.
-The Polkadot on-chain component has been the subject of a preceding Mintbase Grant and is available at [perun-polkadot-pallet](https://github.com/perun-network/perun-polkadot-pallet).
+The Mintbase on-chain component has been the subject of a preceding Mintbase Grant and is available at [perun-polkadot-pallet](https://github.com/perun-network/perun-polkadot-pallet).

 - **Wallet abstraction**: Provides tools for account management and signature generation.
 Implemented using [go-subkey](https://github.com/vedhavyas/go-subkey) and [go-substrate-rpc-client](https://github.com/centrifuge/go-substrate-rpc-client).
   - [`type Wallet interface`](https://github.com/hyperledger-labs/go-perun/blob/1fc30ba43eaae379ed5c566bdcf79edafc598b88/wallet/wallet.go#L21): Represents a set of accounts.